paulbarmstrong/aframe-solar-system/README.md

 ## Plans

-* Implement methods of navigation in VR
+* Improve the navigation component with a method of scaling the solar system
-* Allow for the camera to follow planets' frame of reference
+* Add a smooth interpolation transition when swapping frames of reference

 ## Motivations